chapgx/owl/README.md

 func main() {
-  // create a subscriber that listens only for modifications in any asset sub := owl.SubscribeToOnModified()
+  // create a subscriber that listens only for modifications in any asset and returns meta data sub := owl.SubscribeOnModified(owl.R_META)

   // this sets the path and the interval
   //note: there is a minimal interval allowed anything lower will panic